martin-yeti/devops-armory/README.md

 ## How to get started ?
 As of end of November 2025, you can use Rust stable channel - 1.91.
-Install Rust, then add to Cargo.toml in your Rust Project below line:
+Install Rust, create project, then add to Cargo.toml in your Rust Project below line:
 ```
 [dependencies]
+actix-web = "4.12.1"
 devops-armory = "0.1.1"
 ```